 Opening the driver's door with the engine switch in the ACC or LOCK position will turn the headlights and tail lights off.

-To turn the lights on again, turn the engine switch to the ON position, or turn the headlight switch off once and then back to the -200 or 0 position.
+To turn the lights on again, turn the engine switch to the ON position, or turn the headlight switch off once and then back to the → of or position.